openscilab/GSoC2024/IDEAS.md

 * [Sadra Sabouri](https://sadrasabouri.github.io/)
 * [Arash Zolanvari](https://alirezazolanvari.github.io/)

+In computer science and network analysis, random graphs are frequently employed to simulate and study the structure of networks, such as social networks, communication networks, and the internet.
+These generated graphs serve as benchmarks for evaluating algorithms, assessing network resilience, and studying the properties of large-scale networks.
+Additionally, in bio-informatics, random graphs are utilized to model biological interactions, enabling the analysis of complex biological networks.
 PyRGG is a command-line-interface (CLI) tool for generating random graphs.
 This tool supports various graph format including `DIMACS(.gr)` files.
 PyRGG is being used in broad range of graph-based research applications.

 ### Add New Graph Generation Model
-In computer science and network analysis, random graphs are frequently employed to simulate and study the structure of networks, such as social networks, communication networks, and the internet.
-These generated graphs serve as benchmarks for evaluating algorithms, assessing network resilience, and studying the properties of large-scale networks.
-Additionally, in bio-informatics, random graphs are utilized to model biological interactions, enabling the analysis of complex biological networks.
-PyRGG is a tool for generating random graph via Python.
 There are several random graph generation models.
 Currently PyRGG supports two models (which are `pyrgg` and `Erdős–Rényi-Gilbert model - G(n,p)` method).
 The idea is to implement all existing methods for random graph generation, a non exhaustive list of those methods are in below:

 1. Erdős–Rényi model - G(n,M)
 2. Barabási–Albert model